Discover what you are naturally good at

 5 Ways to Strengthen and Increase Willpower

-Think about what causes you to have a self-control failure or value short-term pleasure over the long-term.
-After you understand this, working to achieve healthy behaviors will be easier.
+Think about what causes you to have self-control failures or value short-term pleasure over long-term goals.
+After understanding this, and armed with knowledge of your strengths from the HIGH5 assessment, working to achieve healthy behaviors becomes more intuitive and aligned with your authentic self.

 The following will be a short list of tasks you can perform to boost your willpower and decrease the effects of willpower depletion.